yaoshixin007/MCW-Containers-and-DevOps/Hands-on lab/Before the HOL - Containers and DevOps.md

 In this section, you will create a Linux VM to act as your build agent.
 You will install Docker to this VM once it is set up, and you will use this VM during the lab to develop and deploy.

->**NOTE: You can set up your local machine with Docker however the setup varies for different versions of Windows.
+>**Note: You can set up your local machine with Docker however the setup varies for different versions of Windows.
 For this lab, the build agent approach simply allows for predictable setup.**

 1. From the Azure Portal, select **+ Create a resource**, type "**Ubuntu**" in the Search the marketplace text box and press **Enter**.